Updated: March 3, 2025

 The Portuguese real estate market has been in good shape in recent years, and prices are on the rise in popular hotspot locations, such as Lisbon, Porto, and the Algarve, due to unwavering demand from foreign buyers.

 Porto, the second largest city in Portugal and situated along the magnificent Douro River region, has recently attracted many expats and digital nomads, many of whom have settled in the city with their families.
-If you’re an aspiring expat who dreams of a life nestled within a historic European city, living in Porto may be your dream.
+If you’re an aspiring expat who dreams of a life nestled within a historic European city, living in Porto may be just what you are looking for.

 Property prices in Porto